erikwett/qsDynamicTable/README.md

 # qsDynamicTable
 Dynamic table extension for Qlik Sense

-Table with support for dynamically reorder data.
+Table with support for dynamically reordering of data.

-Click on a header to set the column to be the primary used for sorting.
+-Click on a header to set the column to be the primary used for sorting.

-Click on an arrow in the header to reverse sort order.
+-Click on an arrow in the header to reverse sort order.

-Current sort order is displayed in the header with a black arrow for the primary sort column and a gray for other columns.
+-Current sort order is displayed in the header with a black arrow for the primary sort column and a gray for other columns.

 Also supports selections and simple paging.